 When it comes to “all-time favorite” Nike silhouettes, the conversation inevitably revolves around heavy-hitters like the Air Max, Air Force 1, or of course the Air Jordan or Dunk models.
-While these styles have taken center stage for many years – and the Air Max recently commanded the spotlight for its 30th anniversary – another classic has managed to stay relevant for even longer: The Nike Cortez turns 45 years old this year, looking as crispy as ever.
-Here’s our official timeline of the shoe that put the “run” into “Run, Forrest!”
+While these styles have taken center stage for many years – and the Air Max recently commanded the spotlight for its 30th anniversary – another classic has managed to stay relevant for even longer: The Nike Cortez turned 45 years old in 2017, looking as crispy as ever.
+Here’s our official timeline of the shoe that put the “run” into “Run, Forrest, Run!”

 1966: Onitsuka TG-24 designed by Bill Bowerman